KevinMX/support-matrix/LicheeConsole4A/RevyOS/README.md

 ### Logging into the System

-Log into the system via serial port or graphical interface.
+Logging into the system via serial port or graphical interface.

 The default image account password configurations are as follows: